This collection has access restrictions. For details, please see the restrictions.

 Letters of Ralph Emms Elliott, brother of William Elliott, to William Elliott and to Phoebe Elliott report on Ralph's farming endeavors and financial concerns in Pendleton District, South Carolina.
 On 20 February 1839, Ralph wrote to William about the advantages and disadvantages of selling "Prairie" and buying a plantation on the Savannah River.

 The publication of William Elliott's book Carolina Sports in 1846 stimulated numerous friends and acquaintances to write to him in 1846 and 1847.
-Notable is an exchange of letters with Elliott's Harvard classmate William Plumer of New Hampshire about the courses their lives had taken since college and concerning ideas and attitudes of Northerners and Southerners about slavery and slaveholders (Plumer to Elliott, 25 January 1847 and 15 April 1847, draft of Elliott to Plumer, April?
+Notable is an exchange of letters with Elliott's Harvard classmate William Plumer of New Hampshire about the courses their lives had taken since college and concerning ideas and attitudes of Northerners and Southerners about slavery and enslavers (Plumer to Elliott, 25 January 1847 and 15 April 1847, draft of Elliott to Plumer, April?
 1847).
+A letter from another friend, William Gilmore Simms, concern the hurricane of 7-8 September 1854.

 Elliott occasionally received other letters that contrasted the North with the South or discussed the increasing tension between the sections.
 A letter from Samuel A. Eliot of Boston dated 10 October 1850, for example, bemoans the precarious state of the Union and expresses the fear that disastrous results would follow a civil war.
 A letter of 5 February 1854 from Senator Andrew Pickens Butler describes the coming debate on the Nebraska-Kansas bill and what Butler supposed to be the attitude of the northwestern states.